 The infotainment system in the V12 Vantage S is the latest AM II set-up that includes new features such as real time power and torque readouts.
 You also get an updated satnav, Bluetooth, and Apple CarPlay.
 The premium Aston Martin sound system offers 600 Watts, but you can upgrade to a 1,000 Watt Bang & Olufsen system if that’s not loud enough.

 Practicality, comfort and boot space

+The basic architecture of the Vantage is pretty old now, and as a result it doesn’t offer the range of adjustability and space for passengers as newer rivals provide.
+In fact if you’re on the tall and bulky side, you’re going to find it’s pretty cramped.
 The seats tip forward electrically at the push of a button to allow access to a back shelf, where you can put a couple of squashy bags, but the rear luggage area is quite small.
 That’s because the Aston is not very long, while the rear suspension and axle-mounted gearbox take up a lot of space under the floor.

 Reliability and Safety

 The Vantage has been in production for over a decade.
 It uses the VH platform, which underpins all previous-generation Astons, while each model is hand-finished to a high standard.

 The durability of the V12 Vantage S benefits from the brand’s racing experience, as the Sportshift III transmission is derived from the gearbox used in its Le Mans racers.
 Meanwhile, the new V12 is also developed from the marque’s racing programme, so its endurance will have been tested to the limit.
 We've less to go on with the seven-speed dog-leg manual gearbox, but we don't foresee any major issues.